marcoguerri/marcoguerri.github.io/_posts/2016-05-19-mp30-data-corruption-part1.markdown

 then it must be detected at Layer 2, unless unlikely collisions happen.
-At this point of the investigation it was not clear to me whether the corruption was really happening on the wire: if that was really the case, then the CRC check had to disregard those frames.
+At this point of the investigation it was not clear to me whether the corruption was really happening on the wire: if that was really the case, then the CRC check had to discard those frames.

 To test whether hardware CRC verification was